CORROBORATING WITNESS—MEL GIBSON

 SPOCK

-The witness has testified to process, intent, and limitation.
+The witness has testified to artistic process, stated intent, and explicit limitation.

 The testimony is admitted for corroborative purposes only.